Fort Myers Estate Attorney Serving South Florida

 - Guardianship administration.
 The court appoints a guardian to care for minor children when their parents are not able to do so because of illness, incapacity or death.
 The court may also appoint a guardian to an incapacitated adult to make decisions about health care or finances during the period of incapacitation.
 As a guardian, you are responsible for acting in your ward’s best interests.
 Our firm counsels you how best to perform your important duties in this role.

-For Assistance With Estate Planning or Administration, Call Our Fort Myers Estate Attorney Today
+For Assistance With Estate Planning or Administration in Fort Myers, Call Our Firm Today

 Obtain the assistance you need with your estate plan, trust administration, probate or guardianship.
-Call Fort Myers estate attorney Jeffrey Attia for experienced advice and guidance at 239.919.2318.
+Call estate attorney Jeffrey Attia for experienced advice and guidance at 239.919.2318.